gregalexsmith/gregalexsmith/_posts/categories-of-software-value.md

 ## So What?

-I’m hoping categories like this will help to better understand of what “outstanding” software can mean.
+I’m hoping this will help to better understand what “outstanding” software can be.
 Both looking back on how things work today and identifying future opportunities.

-### Example - Music Synthesizer 🎹
+### Example 🎹

-As an example, let’s brainstorm a bit on the process of creating a synthesizer:
+_As an example, let’s brainstorm a bit on the process of building a musical instrument (synthesizer)._

 **Productivity**